TreyNet/Recorder-Android-Studio/README.md

     - Select a recording from the spinner.
     - Press the Remove button to delete the recording from the database and device storage.

-CONTRIBUTING

-Contributions are welcome!
-If you'd like to contribute:

-    1. Fork the repository.
-    2. Create a new branch for your changes.
-    3. Make your changes and test them.
-    4. Submit a pull request with a description of your changes.

-Thank you for checking out the Audio Recorder project!